-ABA offers the course 10280NAT Certificate IV in Breastfeeding Education only to personal members of ABA who agree to undertake a volunteer traineeship.
+ABA offers training only to personal members of ABA who agree to undertake a volunteer traineeship.

 As a volunteer trainee, you are like an apprentice.
 You build your skills and knowledge with:

-- on-the-job training, including a 150-hour work placement with ABA
+- on-the-job training, including a minimum 150-hour work placement with ABA

 To be eligible for a volunteer traineeship you must:

 - have permanent residency in Australia and an Australian address

 - be a full voting member of the Australian Breastfeeding Association